Question: How the 9/11 Attacks Still Affect the Economy Today

 The biggest economic impact of the 9/11 attacks was how the higher defense spending led to the U.S. debt crisis.
 Without the War on Terror, the debt would be a manageable $15.5 trillion or less ($17 trillion minus $1.5 trillion.
 Furthermore, the War on Terror meant that less funds were available for stimulus programs to boost the country out of the 2008 financial crisis.
 Fewer jobs were created, which meant less tax revenue, further boosting the debt.

 High debt levels became a crisisin 2011, where tea party Republicans balked at raising the debt ceiling.
 Instead of cutting military spending, they called for severely limiting Medicare benefits.
 This led to the first-ever downgrade of U.S. debt by Standard and Poor's.

-In 2013, they again refused to raise the debt ceiling, or fund the goverment. this led to a 16-day shutdown, and global fears the U.S. would default.
+In 2013, they again refused to raise the debt ceiling, or fund the government. this led to a 16-day shutdown, and global fears the U.S. would default.
 Instead of focusing on job creation, they focused on austerity measures which kept economic growth lackluster.
-Article updated October 22, 2013
+Article updated April 4, 2014